jeffersonfparil/violinplotter/misc/README_for_CRAN_submission.md

 ## Plotting and Comparing Means with Violin Plots

 An R package for generating violin plots with optional mean comparison with Tukey's honest significant difference and linear regression.
-This package aims to b a simple and quick visualization tool for comparing means and assessing trends of categorical factors.
+This package aims to be a simple and quick visualization tool for comparing means and assessing trends of categorical factors.

 ## Usage